 - export: generating IDS, OpenIOC, plain text, CSV, MISP XML or JSON output to integrate with other systems (network IDS, host IDS, custom tools)

-- import: bulk-import, batch-import, import from OpenIOC, GFI sandbox, ThreatConnect CSV.
+- import: bulk-import, batch-import, free-text import, import from OpenIOC, GFI sandbox, ThreatConnect CSV or MISP format.

 - Flexible free text import tool to ease the integration of unstructured reports into MISP.